yackx/ipgo/content/classic/blackjack/blackjack.md

 - Handle aces (1 or 11).
 - ...

-The game runs indefinitely.
-It is an endless loop.
+The game runs indefinitely in an endless loop.
 We can allow the player to enter `'q'` to quit the game at any time.
 Inside that loop live **nested loops** running for each hand, handling the player's and the dealer's decisions.

 Here is a simple suggested algorithm, where the deck is shuffled before each hand (rather than after 7 hands).